 Ph: (08) 8953 3551

-I am the public health medical officer at AMSANT based in Alice Springs and have worked in my current position for 3.5 years.
-I graduated in Tasmania to long ago and have worked in general practice for over 10 years.
+I am the public health medical officer at AMSANT based in Alice Springs.
+I graduated in Tasmania too long ago and have worked in general practice for over 10 years.
 I worked in a large community controlled health service in Melbourne and have also worked in community health centres in Victoria.
 I have done some limited work in ACCHSs in the NT.

 Clinical Psychologist – Alcohol and Other Drugs Clinical Support/Supervision